 Our water is treated through 2 distinctive water treatment plants (WTP) of differing technologies.
 The Butterfield WTP is known as a "conventional" plant and has been in existence for many years.
-The Butterfield plant has gone through several upgrades over the years to improve efficiency and to keep up with ever-changing and improving technology.
 The treatment process at Butterfield is depicted in the graphic below.
 It is located near the Columbia River in the vicinity of the Cable Bridge.

 The West Pasco WTP is known as a "Pressure Membrane Direct Micro-Filtration" Plant.
 Unlike the Butterfield WTP, water is forced through a filter of fibers encased in a vertical column (a filter) capable of filtering out particles (and microbes) down to 0.1 microns in size.
 There are 116 of these filters per rack.
-Currently the plant has 2 racks with the capability of treating 6 MGD of high quality drinking water.
+West Pasco is undergoing several phases of construction to optimize operations and increase capacity form 6 MGD to 12 MGD.
 The West Pasco plant's treatment process is depicted below.
 It is located at the far west end of Pasco in the vicinity of the I-182 Bridge.

-Together, the 2 plants treated a total of 5.09 billion gallons of water in 2020: that's an average of 424 million gallons of water a month, or 14.0 million gallons of water a day.
+Together, the 2 plants treated a total of 5.08 billion gallons of water in 2022: that's an average of 423 million gallons of water a month, or 13.91 million gallons of water a day.